-What is DDP: All You Need to Know About Delivered Duty Paid
+What is DDP: All You Need to Know About Delivery Duty Paid

 Curious about DDP and its impact on international trade?
 DDP is an Incoterm revolutionizing cross-border transactions.
 Shifting the responsibility to the seller streamlines the process and makes it easier for buyers.
 As global commerce continues to grow, understanding DDP has become essential for companies looking to streamline their international operations.